gillespilon/datasense/readme.md

 # To install #

 Do this if this is your first-time installation.
+Ensure you have `git` installed.

 ```
 pip install --user -e "git+https://github.com/gillespilon/datasense#egg=datasense"